Racist chats among Lausanne police – an isolated case in Switzerland?

 At the same time, he warned against drawing simple conclusions.
 “Some officers who deviate internally behave in an exemplary manner externally,” he said, adding that “racial profiling happens, but it is not necessarily linked to these chats”.

-In early 2024, the European Court of Human Rights (ECHR) ruled against Switzerland due to a check by Zurich city police on a man called Mohamed Wa Baile in 2015.
-The incident, which the ECHR found to be discriminatory and against human rights, is unusual in that it was taken to the highest judicial body – thanks largely to a support committee.
-Many other people affected by such cases are intimidated by the legal system and don’t report their experiences.
+In early 2024, the European Court of Human Rights (ECHR) ruled against Switzerland in the case of a check by Zurich city police on a man, Mohamed Wa Baile, in 2015.
+The incident, which the ECHR found to be discriminatory and contrary to human rights, is unusual in that it was taken to the highest judicial body – thanks largely to a support committee.
+Many others affected by such cases are intimidated by the legal system and don’t report their experiences.

 Another high-profile case dates back to 2009, when Wilson A., a dark-skinned man with a heart condition, was checked and forcefully detained by police on a Zurich tram.
 The case occupied Swiss human rights organisationsExternal link and the media for years.
 In 2024, Zurich’s high court ruled that the incident was not a case of racial profiling.

-Maillard’s statements seem to confirm what rights groups like Amnesty InternationalExternal link and Human Rights WatchExternal link, as well as the Swiss Federal Commission against Racism (FCRExternal link) – an extra-parliamentary and independent commission of experts – have been criticising for years.
+Maillard’s statements seem to confirm what groups like Amnesty InternationalExternal link and humanrights.chExternal link, as well as the Swiss Federal Commission against Racism (FCRExternal link) – an extra-parliamentary and independent commission – have been criticising for years.

-Police in Switzerland are also repeatedly accused of racial profiling: making discriminatory checks and intervening based on external characteristics, rather than on grounds of concrete suspicion.
+Swiss police are also repeatedly accused of racial profiling: making discriminatory checks and intervening based on external characteristics, rather than on grounds of concrete suspicion.

 Does systemic racism have an impact in practice?

-In recent years, various international bodies have also pointed the finger at Switzerland due to discriminatory police practices.
+In recent years, various international bodies have also pointed the finger at Switzerland due to such practices.
 The European Commission against Racism and Intolerance (ECRI) did so in 2019External link, while independent UN experts expressed concernExternal link in 2022.

-In 2023, the Swiss federal government acknowledged that structural racism was a “reality” in the country.
+In 2023, the Swiss government acknowledged that structural racism was a “reality” in the country.
 And in a detailed reportExternal link, the Service for Combating Racism (SCRA) pointed out that the police is one area in which such racism is expressed.

 The report particularly emphasised the problem of “discriminatory police checks” – i.e. racial profiling.
-“Checks based on appearance are structural racism insofar as they combine power relations, stereotypes and common practices,” it said, adding that this is not a marginal phenomenon.
+“Checks based on appearance amount to structural racism in that they combine power relations, stereotypes and common practices,” it said, adding that this is not a marginal phenomenon.

 More and more cases